maisely/machine-learning-projects/yelp_nlp_svm.md

 ### SVM with Trigrams Only

-The second modeling approach that we tried is: Instead of selecting the trigrams based on their frequencies, we used their coefficients from a SVM model as a benchmark instead.
+The second modeling approach that we tried was that instead of selecting the trigrams based on their frequencies, we used their coefficients from a SVM model as a benchmark instead.
 So first, we also split the original texts into trigrams or groups of three words like before.

 ```python
 # add ngram column